 Do dead cell show plasmolysis and deplasmolysis?

 No, dead cell do not show plasmolysis ans deplasmolysis.
-It is one of the method to identify whether it is living or dead.
+It is a method to identify whether a cell is living or dead.
 Living cell shows plasmolysis and deplasmolysis but dead cell shows none of it.

 What are the experiments to explain osmosis?